ICPM 2025 October 20-24, 2025, Montevideo (Uruguay)

 The workshop will feature a diverse range of papers that showcase the latest advances in automated process modelling, predictive process mining, deep learning techniques, and online process mining.
 These themes reflect the most exciting and promising areas of research at the intersection of machine learning and process mining.
 By fostering dialogue and collaboration among participants, the workshop aims to catalyze breakthroughs and push the boundaries of what is possible in this exciting and rapidly-evolving field.

-ML4PM 2024 will be held in Copenhagen, in conjunction with the ICPM conference.
+ML4PM 2025 will be held in Montevideo, in conjunction with the ICPM conference.

 Call for Papers